 With limited surface area and relatively low max output, the Kuchoma can't compete with the literal big dogs.
 However, it is its small size that sets it apart.
 This is easily the most portable grill we have tested.
 It is small, light, and stows and deploys easily.

 The big grills are definitely hotter than the Kuchoma.
-Interestingly, the former Top Pick for portability, Cuisinart Petite Gourmet, claims even lower but output.
+Interestingly, the former Top Pick for portability, Cuisinart Petite Gourmet, claims even lower btu output.
 Our anecdotal experience in comparing these two certainly does not back up the difference they claim.
 In theory, the Kuchoma should be much more powerful than the Cuisinart.
 In practice, they are roughly similar.
-In windy conditions, we found that the Cuisinart stayed hotter better.
+Consider this a cautionary note on manufacturers' specifications.
+For instance, in windy conditions, we found that the Cuisinart stayed hotter than the Primus Kuchoma.
 The big guns drive out much more heat.
-The unique Solaire Everywhere Portable Infrared grill is nearly twice as powerful as the Primus.
-The giant Coleman Road Trip LXE is more than twice as powerful.
+All our other award winners, for instance, are hotter and keep it that way better than the Kuchoma.

 For a one-burner grill, the Primus has excellent control.
 The knob clearly and effectively dials the gas flow from barely a whisper to the max.
 The grills with the most control definitely have two burners.
 In these grills, you can move food around and adjust the burners independently to achieve a whole variety of temperatures.
 The single, long burner of the Kuchoma runs down the center of a rectangular grill grate.
 This means that the edges and corners are a little cooler than the center.
 Optimize this and experiment with food positioning and you get a sort of informal temperature control on this Top Pick winner.

-The Editors' Choice Napoleon TravelQ 285 is the king of the control charts.
-It has two u-shaped burners, each of which that can be cranked from little more than a candle flame to blow-torch status.
+If you need uniform grill surface for a lot of food, the Primus Kuchoma suffers.
+The grate is small to begin with, and the aforementioned temperature zones further hamstring your cooking consistency.
+The Editors' Choice is the king of the control charts.
+The best grill in our review has two u-shaped burners, each of which that can be cranked from little more than a candle flame to blow-torch status.
 For slow cooking certain types of meats, you can turn one burner off entirely and do what's called "indirect grilling".
-The same can be done on the Coleman RoadTrip LXE.
+The same can be done with any two burner, independently controlled grills.
 Only two-burner grills allow this, but two-burner grills are inherently larger and heavier.
 We don't mind the control trade-offs for the diminutive stature of the Kuchoma.
 When compared to the close competitor Eureka Gonzo, the Kuchoma offers more control.
 The Gonzo is round, with a round burner.
 There is little variation in the heat distribution.
 The linear burner and rectangular grate of the Kuchoma allows for a little bit of variation in temperatures across the grill surface.

 The only drawback is in grease management.
 The Kuchoma has no removable grease trap.
 Drippings accumulate inside the bottom of the case during cooking and then can drip to and out the sides during transport.
 For cleanliness, you have to transport the Kuchoma in some sort of bag (not included).